-Use each Work Related Requirement Essential Criteria as a heading and outline your relevant claims and experience separately.
+TIP: When preparing your cover letter, use each listed requirement as a heading and outline your claims and experience separately against each.

-TIP: Everyone who applies claims they have the skills required, so make sure you demonstrate to us that you do.
+Everyone who applies claims they have the skills required, so make sure you demonstrate to us that you do.
 You can strengthen your claims to have higher level experience, knowledge, skills and abilities in relation to each work-related requirement by detailing an example or scenario that demonstrates the level of knowledge and skills you were required to use to reach a desired outcome.
 Consider using the term "For example" to commence your written explanation of how you dealt with what happened.

-Include: W What happened
+- Include: W What happened

-H How you dealt with it
+- H How you dealt with it

-Outcome - what was the result
+- O Outcome what was the result